Pipeline-Pioneers/OnTimeTransit/README.md

 Backend: Refer to individual service ports in docker-compose.yml

-###🧑‍💻 Usage Guide
+🧑‍💻 Usage Guide
-User:
+👥 User
 Register and log in

 Search routes and view schedules

 Book, cancel, and view tickets

-Admin:
+👨‍💼 Admin
 Log in with admin credentials

 Manage bus routes, schedules, and tickets

 View platform analytics and send notifications

-###🤝 Contributing
+🤝 Contributing
 We welcome contributions from the community!

 Fork the repository

-Create your feature branch
+Create your feature branch:

 bash
 Copy
 Edit
 git checkout -b feature/YourFeature
-Commit your changes
+Commit your changes:

 bash
 Copy
 Edit
 git commit -m "Add: Description of your feature"
-Push to your branch
+Push to the branch:

 bash
 Copy